khartinger/RCC5V/README.md

 # How do I get started?
 1. you should first get an overview of the [contents of this repository](#x20) and [the RCC system](#x30).
 This is provided in the chapters below in this manual.
 2. If the RCC system is the right choice, the requirements for your own system have to be defined:
-Which components are needed, how many of each type and with which DCC address.
+* Which components are needed?
+* How many of each type are needed?
+* Which DCC address for which device?
 _Example demo program_:
 1x uncoupler with DCC address 11, 1x two-way turnout (DCC 21), 1x three-way turnout (DCC 31 and 32), 1x traction current (DCC 41) and 1x flashing light (DCC 51).
 3. the next step is to manufacture the required components.
 How to do this is described in the chapter [“How do I start the RCC project?” (/fab/rcc0_start/README.md)](/fab/rcc0_start/README.md).
 4. the demo program is then adapted to your own system and the ESP32 microcontroller is programmed.
-This is described in chapter [...]().
+This is described in chapter [`/software/rcc_demo1
+/CUSTOMIZE_E.md`](/software/rcc_demo1/CUSTOMIZE_E.md).
 5. Finally, all components are wired and the entire system is tested.

+The detailed description of the [construction of module #12: “passing loop and siding”](/examples/module12/LIESMICH.md) can also be a great help.

 [To the top of the page](#up)
 <a name="x20"></a>